fardoss/public_assets/docs_md/smart-logic/add-only.md

 5. Alien

-We also have hands for every one of these body colors.
+We also have another trait folder "Hands".
+Hands also has different hand colors.

 The main conflict here is that we cannot have a purple Hand with a dark Body.
 Using Add only, we can easily fix this.